The race is on.

 The Protégé: User Analytics for Buildings

 The field of People Analytics for Smart Buildings has progressed rapidly over the past few years.
-The main use cases up till now have been mainly focused on visualizing and tracking building occupancy, and user traffic.
+The main Applications up till now have been mainly focused on visualizing and tracking building occupancy, and user traffic.
 The Protégé shows large potential for the future.

 Collecting data about user behavior in a building can take place through a variety of techniques.
 The most widely applied techniques are sensors, beacons, and WiFi-triangulation.
 Diving into the pros and cons of each of these methodologies, and how these translate to Smart Building Optimization, is a venture for another time.